What is Aloe Vera?

 The use of aloe vera dates back to early Egypt about 6,000 years ago.
-Aloe vera, also called “plant of immortality”, was once given to the funeral of the pharaohs.
+Aloe vera, also called the “plant of immortality”, was once given to the funeral of the pharaohs.
 Besides Egypt, other countries have used aloe vera for its health benefits.
-These include Greece, India, Mexico, Japan and China.
+These include Greece, India, Mexico, Japan, and China.

 Aloe vera contains active ingredients that offer the health benefits of the plant.
 Aloe Vera leaves contain at least 160 essential ingredients.
 Some experts say there are at least 300-400 important components.
-For example, aloe vera contains vitamins A, C, E and B, antioxidants that avoid free radicals to prevent oxidative stress.
+For example, aloe vera contains vitamins A, C, E, and B, antioxidants that avoid free radicals to prevent oxidative stress.
 Aloe vera also contains monosaccharides, polysaccharides, hormones, enzymes, and phytochemicals.